Norwalk, Connecticut: Municipal

 Norwalk's municipal government is a weak-mayor form of a mayor-council government with the mayor of Norwalk elected by its voters.
 The city's charter gives certain administrative powers exclusively to the council and others jointly to the Council and Mayor.
 The Common Council is the law-writing body of the City of Norwalk.
 Norwalk's common council consists of fifteen council members, five elected at-large and ten elected by district, two from each district.

 Representatives

-Norwalk is represented in the Connecticut General Assembly by five House eepresentatives corresponding to five Connecticut legislative districts and one senator from one Connecticut Senate district.
+Norwalk is represented in the Connecticut General Assembly by five House representatives corresponding to five Connecticut legislative districts and one senator from one Connecticut Senate district.

 Norwalk, which lies within Connecticut's 4th congressional district, is represented in the United States Congress by one congressional representative (Democrat Jim Himes) in the United States House of Representatives, and along with the rest of Connecticut, by two U.S. Senators (Democrats Richard Blumenthal and Chris Murphy) in the United States Senate.